Careers in the US

 A user-led initiative, meet-ups typically focus on a special interest, career or business area.
 Meet-ups are active across cities in the US, particularly in career areas including data, technology and AI, real estate, fintech and entrepreneurship.
 Young professional groups are also established by groups of individuals around a common interest, often career related, providing networking opportunities.

-There is a useful Nira World Directory of Think Tanks where you can search by country and which generates a list of organizations.
+There is a useful Nira World Directory of Think Tanks where you can search by country and which generates a list of organisations.

 NGOs and international development